*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Alternatives to Audible for Cheap or Free Audiobooks

-I love sharing my money-saving tips, and these tricks are for all my fellow traveling bookworms.
-I’ve mastered maximizing several free and cheap alternatives to Audible.
-Finding the books I want to read on the different apps is like a fun little game.
+I love sharing my money-saving tips, and these tricks are for all my fellow traveling bookworms… or book dragons.
+I’ve come to realize this is a better description of my book-hoarding tendencies.

-I read a lotโ€”like 70+ books a year.
-This hobby could add up if I allowed it, especially since I prefer audiobooks while traveling.
 In 2019, I spent about $360 on accommodations for three weeks in Latvia, Estonia, Finland, and England.
-That’s equal to about 14 audiobooks if they cost $25 each.
+That’s equal to 24 audiobooks at the cost of Audible’s $14.95 monthly subscription fee.

 A person from behind wearing a beige knit hat and headphones, looking out onto a blurred city street scene.